civictheme/monorepo-drupal/docs/deployment.md

 Content profiles are employed to capture content for industry-specific demo sites.
-Each content profile is automatically deployed to a preview environment during development (hosted on this project's Lagoon instance) and to a LaunchPad-based Lagoon instance upon release (handled outside of the CivicTheme team).
+Each content profile is automatically deployed to a preview environment during development (hosted on this project's Lagoon instance) and to a LaunchPad-based Lagoon instance upon release (handled outside the CivicTheme team).

 The development preview environments are redeployed by the CI on each successful